 Grandma Mary Ann has said that when they arrived, the only way across the Fitzroy River was by jumping from stone to stone at low tide.
 Having said that, research would indicate that there was a punt or barge that crossed the Fitzroy River in operation during the years our Munro’s lived in Rockhampton.
 However, there was a toll for everyone except school children to cross on the barge.
 So maybe Grandma meant that there was no “free” way to cross the river at that time.
 Could this have been her Scots blood showing through?

-The township was mainly timber and there was no work at that time for a stonemason but a Mr William Black gave William work at the lime kilns at Glenmore and he worked there for 6 months.
-For the following 12 months, he worked on the bridge at Alligator Creek, Yaamba.
-Then a bridge over the Fitzroy was begun, so he and another man, a Mr Kennedy hewed the stone for the abutments.
-After that, he got similar work on the construction of the North Street Goal, which at that time was a mile from the town.
+The township was mainly timber and there was no work at that time for a stonemason but a Mr William Black gave William work at the Glenmore lime kilns and he worked there 6 months.
+The following 12 months, he worked on a bridge at Alligator Creek, Yaamba.
+Then a bridge over the Fitzroy was begun, so he and another man, Mr Kennedy, hewed the stone for the abutments.
+After, he got similar work on construction of the North Street Goal, which was a mile from the town.

 By the time his younger brother John had joined them from Scotland arriving on the ship “Strathern”, on 3rd May, 1876, William was working on the construction of the western railway.
 John joined him, but sadly he was killed in an accident at Comet (6/11/1878), and William was injured so badly that he spent the next 3 months in hospital.
 In spite of these events, they must have written favourably about their new home for it appears that the rest of the family emigrated as well.
 In 1881, Alexander and Isabella Munro, with their children Ann, Catherine and Isabella, along with Alexander and Margery Findlay (Mary Ann’s parents), Alexander, Duncan and James (her brothers), with Jessie, and a child Margaret Findlay, all came out to Rockhampton on the “Famenoth”.
 The “Famenoth” berthed in Rockhampton on 30/7/1881.
 We presume they then went on to Emerald as Alexander, William’s father, died there on 6/4/1909 and Isabella, his mother, died in Rockhampton on 23/3/1916.
 Alexander Findlay, Mary Ann’s father, died in Springsure, aged 76 on 2/7/1908 and her mother, Margery, in Emerald in 1887.
 It seems that the Ann, recorded as an immigrant on the ship “Famenoth” is thereafter known as Mary Ann, went on to marry a Hargreaves.
 Mary Ann, the daughter of William and Mary Ann married a Kirby.
 Isabella, the sister of the immigrant William, married a Fred Walker, and they lived in Maryborough.
 When he recovered from his accident, William returned to working on the construction of the Western Line and was put on “light duties” – shovelling coal!
 He continued working with the railway until it reached Emerald.
 His wife joined him there; he was the fireman and she was a passenger on the first train to cross the Nogoa River.
 Grandfather, with a mate, had to work on the train to Bluff, change trains to return on the Emerald train, so that the whole family was on the first passenger train into Emerald.